colindean/talks/_drafts_and_notes/codeandsupply_comp_survey_2022_engine/presentation.md

 ::: notes

+COLIN:

-We started on pandas, because we had to start somewhere so we started with something familiar.
+We started on pandas because we had to start somewhere, so we started with something familiar to someone.
 Alex stubbed out much of the first pass.
-I found myself fighting the pandas API in my lack of experience with it despite plenty of familiarity with Spark.
+I found myself fighting the pandas API because of my lack of experience with it despite plenty of familiarity with Spark.

 :::